MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/presence-admins.md

 - Calendar (includes OOF & other calendar info) integration  is always enabled for users in Teams if integrated with Outlook.
 - The *Last seen* or *Away since* (if in a dual environment) indicator is always enabled for users in Teams.
 - Custom presence status is not enabled for users in Teams.
-- Presence sharing is always enabled for users in Teams for the organization
+- Presence sharing is always enabled in Teams for for users in the organization
-- Presence sharing with everyone is always enabled for users in Teams.
+- Presence sharing with everyone (including Federated services) is always enabled for users in Teams.
 Their contact list (if they had one in SfB) is visible under **Chat > Contacts** or under **Calls > Contacts**.

-The ability of an Admin to customize these settings is not currently supported.
+The ability of a Teams Admin to customize these settings is not currently supported.